drhsqlite/fossil-mirror/www/gitusers.md

         f tim d c

-Granted, that’s rather obscure, but you you can also choose something intermediate like “`f time desc curr`”.
+Granted, that’s rather obscure, but you you can also choose something intermediate like “`f time desc curr`”, which is reasonably clear.

 [35pct]: https://www.sqlite.org/fasterthanfs.html
 [btree]: https://sqlite.org/btreemodule.html